protonemedia/laravel-splade-docs/x-data.md

 ## Remember

-You may use the `remember` attribute to keep the state of the component while users navigate through your app.
+You may use the `remember` attribute to keep the component's state while users navigate your app.
 For example, you could keep track of opened tabs in a menu.
-The `remember` attribute requires key that's unique throughout your app.
+The `remember` attribute requires a key that's unique throughout your app.

 ```blade
 <x-splade-data remember="menu" default="{ tab1: false, tab2: false, tab3: false }>